Patient Transport in Hospitals: A Literature Review of Operations Research and Management Science Methods: Literature classification and analysis

-With regard to uncertainty modeling in patient transport problems, 11 of the 22 relevant papers consider uncertainties in the form of uncertain travel times or uncertain (dynamically occurring) requests, and 9 of these 11 papers use re-optimization approaches, i.e., the re-calculation or modification of overall or partial solutions, to deal with these uncertainties~\cite{kallrath_2005a,hanne_2009a,beaudry_2010a,kergosien_2011a,kergosien_2014a,vancroonenburg_2018a,berg_2019a,kergosien_2023a,Baermann2024}.
-Moreover, it can be seen that models incorporating uncertain travel times or uncertain requests are more likely to have constraints on working hours and break times of staff (8 of 11 papers).
-This could be explained by the higher risk of working or break time violations that results from uncertain travel times or requests, which makes it more important to explicitly incorporate constraints that avoid these violations into the models.
+A further relevant cross-comparison shows that papers considering uncertainty are more likely to include constraints on staff working hours and breaks (eight of 11 papers).
+This could be explained by the higher risk of working or break time violations that results from uncertain travel times or requests, which makes it more important to explicitly incorporate constraints that avoid these violations into the problems.

-Finally, we look at the different types of patient transport with respect to origin-destination pairs.
-It turns out that, with the exception of~\cite{melachrinoudis_2005a}, none of the papers consider all three types of non-emergency patient transport (transports inside hospitals, transports between hospitals (transfers), and transports from home to hospital or hospital to home (discharges).
+Lastly, we examine patient transport types based on origin-destination pairs.
+It turns out that, with the exception of~\cite{melachrinoudis_2005a}, none of the papers consider all three types of non-emergency patient transport (transports inside hospitals, transports between hospitals (transfers), and transports from home to hospital or hospital to home (discharges)).
 In contrast, several of the examined papers consider transfers and discharges of patients together~\cite{berg_2019a,detti_2017a,kergosien_2014a,nasir_2022a,kergosien_2023a}, in some cases also in combination with the transport of patients from accident locations to the hospital~\cite{kergosien_2014a,berg_2019a,kergosien_2023a}.
 Finally, it is also noticeable that there is a connection between the transports considered and the use of real data.
 The papers dealing exclusively with patient transports within hospitals~\cite{nickel_2000a,turan_2011a,kallrath_2005a,beaudry_2010a,fiegl_2009a,schmid_2014a,xiao_2022a,elmbach_2015a,elmbach_2019a,maka_2022a,Baermann2024,vancroonenburg_2018a,seguin_2019a} are less likely to use real data.
 One reason for this could be the practice of registering transports by telephone in some hospitals, which does not include data storage due to the lack of digitization~\cite{hanne_2009a,nickel_2000a}.